wenge-research/YAYI/README_EN.md

 ## Update log
 - [2023/08/09] Updated LoRA fine-tuning code and multi-turn dialogue format data training code.
-- [2023/07/22] Updated YaYi-7B-Llama2 and YaYi-13B-Llama2 model weights with enhanced Chinese domain knowledge.
+- [2023/07/22] Updated YAYI-7B-Llama2 and YAYI-13B-Llama2 model weights with enhanced Chinese domain knowledge.
 - [2023/07/14] Enhanced model security and anti-denial capabilities, introducing model int8 quantization.
 - [2023/06/29] Improved and optimized multi-turn dialogue capabilities in both Chinese and English.
-- [2023/06/03] Officially released and open-sourced the 7B version of the YaYi model.
+- [2023/06/03] Officially released and open-sourced the 7B version of the YAYI model.

 ## Acknowledgements
 - In this project, we used model weights from BigScience's [bloomz-7b1-mt](https://huggingface.co/bigscience/bloomz-7b1-mt) and Meta's [Llama 2](https://huggingface.co/meta-llama) series as initialization weights, along with vocabulary expansion.